-For now, it's still a little bit guessing why more chickens can lay two eggs a day now.
-It's also terribly difficult to investigate for researchers since double eggs are so infrequent.
+For now, it’s still a little bit of guessing why more chickens can lay two eggs daily.
+It’s also terribly difficult to investigate for researchers since double eggs are so infrequent.
 Navara K. and Wrobel E. described that they would have had to check 195 hens a day for double eggs during the experiment.

 There are no uber chickens or breeds that optimize the egg-building process.
 It’s rather the result of some abnormalities in the manufacturing process.